 The sequences taught at El Centro by full- and part-time faculty permit students to carry a full academic load of 12 credit hours during both the fall and spring semesters, with additional credit hours during the summer.
 Many courses are taught bilingually in Spanish and English.
 Both instruction and course work may be conducted in the language agreed upon between students and teachers.
+Bilingual classes are offered for bilingual (Spanish/English) teachers who need to fulfill the State of Illinois bilingual endorsement coursework requirement.
 In addition to the courses offered for academic credit, non-credit offerings, such as lecture series, seminars and workshops are held throughout the academic year.

 For more information, contact El Centro office, 3119 North Pulaski Road, Chicago, Illinois 60641.
-Telephone (312) 777-9955 from 1:00 p.m. to 9:00p.m.
+Telephone (773) 777-9955 from 1:00 p.m. to 9:00p.m.
 Monday through Thursday, 9:00 a.m. to 3:00 p.m.
-Friday.
+Friday, and Saturday 8:30 a.m. to 12:00 noon.